-The Front Project works across the entire early learning system, connecting with people who work in and on the system and have the potential to effect change and remove barriers that disadvantage children and families.
+The Front Project works across the early learning system, connecting with people who can potentially effect change and remove barriers which disadvantage children and families.

-This is a Systems Change approach that looks at the big picture to find out what we can do to ensure our ECEC system becomes the best it can be today and continues to deliver for generations to come.
-Read more about The Front Project’s approach to Systems Change.
+A systems change approach which looks at the big picture to find out what we can do to ensure our ECEC system becomes the best it can be today and for generations to come.

 Strategic anchor and imperatives

-Our strategic anchor and imperatives are the guiding principles under which we approach our systems change activities.
+Our strategic anchor and imperatives are the guiding principles under our systems change approach.

 Growing awareness of and belief in the multiple benefits that ECEC delivers, and supporting our communities to further this work in their own voices.

 All levels of government recognise and advance policy that reflects the benefits of ECEC through education, workforce participation and equity.

 Improving outcomes for children and families by building capacity and equipping individuals to innovate and collaborate, while working to address gaps in and across the ECEC system.

 Support the sector’s goals for more teachers who are recognised professionally for their focus on quality.
 This will see them grow in their roles to drive better workplace conditions, creating more quality experiences for all children, and advancing their ability to meet individual needs for children experiencing disadvantage.

 More Australians and especially ECEC professionals and families understand what quality means and looks like, and change is catalysed to ensure all children have quality ECEC experiences in any postcode or setting.